cnabio/cnab-spec/102-invocation-image.md

 A bundle that uses a base bundle as a source is referred to here as an _extending bundle_ or _extension bundle_, drawing from the object oriented terminology of base classes and extension classes.

-For example, a base CNAB image may provide something like this:
+For example, a base CNAB image MAY provide something like this:

 ```Dockerfile
 FROM ubuntu:latest